codingthenet/REST-API/README.txt

    values (which is json-encoded by the class)

  - PUT can update any film using the same associative array via film/[film_id]

+Currently un-authenticated - the next step is to add HTTP-DIGEST auth.